Human Services Counseling

 If you’ve taken college-level courses elsewhere, you could save time and money earning your degree by transferring credits to ECU and may qualify for scholarships.

-Human services is a rapidly growing field according to the Bureau of Labor Statistics, with an estimated 23% increase in jobs by 2026.
+Employment of social and human service assistants is projected to grow 9% from 2022 to 2032, much faster than the average for all occupations.
 Those who have an educational background in this field are well on their way towards a meaningful and high-opportunity career.

 Alcohol and Drug Addiction Counselor